shinra-dev/memuse/README.md

 ## Software license and disclaimer

-The R package is licensed under the GNU General Public License, version 2 or greater.
+The R package is licensed under the GNU General Public License, version 2 or greater, basically as a joke (see the vignette for details).
 The C library 'meminfo' located in src/meminfo of the memuse package source tree is additionally licensed under the permissive 2-clause BSD license.